MischaU8/yumyum/exercises/modeling-exercise-20_fedo__spvfA.md

 yum yum
-Floyd here with a quick look at basic asset creation and plasticity to
+Floyd here with a quick look at basic asset creation in Plasticity to
 Showcase some of the features in plasticity let's build the simple object start by creating a circle curve then